GChristensen/sn-explorer/readme.txt

 sn-explorer is a toy web crawler for social networks written in Common Lisp.
-It implements simplest possible breadth-first network traversal algorithm without multiprocessing and currently supports only popular russian VKontakte social network, therefore as is it could be interesting only for the corresponding audience.
+It implements simplest possible breadth-first network traversal algorithm without multiprocessing and supports only Facebook and popular russian VKontakte social network, therefore as is it could be interesting only for the corresponding audience.
 It fully localized though (offhand and a little clumsy), and it should be relatively easy to add support of any other social network to the sn-explorer.